mcsee/Software-Design-Articles/Articles/Theory/Laziness II - Code Wizards/readme.md

 a) We have not yet reached the level of abstraction and we have to teach the interpreter to make syntactic manipulations on our models.

-If there is a certain redundancy, the usual approach would be to model that redundancy by searching in real world against the abstract concept we should match.
+If there is a certain redundancy, the usual approach would be to model that redundancy by searching in real-world against the abstract concept we should match.

 [What is (wrong with) software?](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md)